 It was sold at eBay on August 9, 2009.
 Owner is unknown.

-It was sold by John Blankenbaker auction.
-Serial number 0183.
-John restored this computer and wrote about it.
-Read his PDF.
-Owner is now the Old Computer Museum.
 From the Old Computer Museum: Kenbak #183 was fixed and sold by John through an eBay auction on May 8, 2010 for $25,600 to an Italian collector.
 I purchased it from that collector also on eBay in February 2016 and flew to Milan to pick it up.

 Sold on eBay in August 2005.
 Owner is unknown.